codeofmohit/youtube_clone/README.md

     - state.videos = []
     - state.nextPageToken = null
     - wherever at what interaction you need to clear the stuff, make use of clearVideos, dispatch clearVideos action in the return method of useEffect of working component so when taken out / unmounted from page, it gets called for clean up

+- 10> building search component ❌
+  - struture search page using outlet of rrd
+  - create one more async thunk reducer, which would be getSearchTermVideos
+  - onSearch term submit, on Submit, take user to /search page via useNavigate of rrd with search term
+  - then on search page call and fetch getSearchTermVideos and display to UI
+  - same videoCard component can be reused here